skyfielders/python-skyfield/skyfield/documentation/searches.rst

 I always recommend plotting any value on which you are planning to perform a search.
-It can help us develop an intuition around how the value changes through time.
+It can help develop an intuition around how the value changes through time.

 .. testsetup::